Abolitionism was the 19th century anti-slavery movement promoting equal civil and political rights for African Americans and the rejection of slavery.

-Anarcho-capitalism is one proposed type of anarchism, where market actors provide all goods and services to society, including security and common public goods.
+Anarcho-capitalism is a form of anarchism where market actors provide all goods and services to society, including security and common public goods.

-The Anti-Corn Law League was a group that opposed the protectionist British Corn Laws and have been praised as a model for achieving radical libertarian reform.
+The Anti-Corn Law League was a group that opposed the protectionist British Corn Laws and have been praised for achieving radical libertarian reform.

 Assurance and trust are vital in any transaction.
 In this entry, Daniel Klein overviews the ways in which assurance arises and who should oversee it.

-The contents and necessity of the first 10 Amendments of the U.S. Constitution, first debated by Federalists and Anti-Federalists, remains relevant today.
+The content and necessity of the first 10 Amendments of the U.S. Constitution, first debated by Federalists and Anti-Federalists, remains relevant today.

-Capitalism is the economic system used by a majority of modern democracies today, in which the private ownership, exchange, and use of property is promoted.
+Capitalism is the economic system in the majority of modern democracies today, in which the private ownership, exchange, and use of property is promoted.

 Cato’s Letters were letters published in 18th cent.
 Britain, focused on the concept of liberty and questioned tyrannical authority structures.